noteflow-ai/wp-bedrock/README.md

 1. Navigate to AI Chat for Amazon Bedrock > Chatbot in your WordPress admin panel
 2. Start chatting with the AI assistant
-3. Messages will appear in real-time with a typewriter effect
-4. View chat history in the table below the chat interface
+3. View chat history in the table below the chat interface

 ## Configuration

 The following settings can be configured:

+### AWS Settings
 - AWS Access Key and Secret
 - AWS Region
 - AI Model Selection

+### Chat Settings
 - Temperature (response creativity)
-- Max Tokens (response length)
+- System Prompt
 - Initial Message
+- Context Length
-- Placeholder Text
+- Chat Placeholder Text

 ## Development